Djepunk97/MAUPS/README.md

                       b] IMAGE_NT_HEADERS

            2] Optional Headers
-Now it is able to analysis Full VT Analysis and store the output as VT Scan.txt for the how many AV (Name of AV eg Sophos, symantec. etc) is able to detect with the name of detected malware, will contain VirusTotal output.
+Now it is able to perform full VT Analysis and store the output as VT Scan.txt for the how many AV (Name of AV eg Sophos, symantec. etc) is able to detect with the name of detected malware, will contain VirusTotal output.

 Eg: